leadedge/Spout2/SPOUTSDK/BUILD-EXAMPLES.md

 For the examples in "ofSpoutExample", Openframeworks has to be downloaded and the SpoutGL files and example project copied to the right locations.

+A batch file "CopySource.bat" allows easy selection and copy of the required example.
+Rebuild is required after copy, and Rescan to update Intellisense if necessary.

 If you familiar with Visual Studio and Openframeworks, the project solution file "ofSpoutExample.sln" can then be used directly.
-The project can also be built without the Visual Studio IDE and without any previous knowledge of Visual Studio or Openframeworks, by using "MSBuild" with only one line from a command window.
+The project can also be built without the Visual Studio IDE and without any previous knowledge of Visual Studio or Openframeworks, by using "MSBuild" as detailed below with only one line from a command window.

 ### Openframeworks